btadashi/ignite-ignews/README.md

 </p>

 ## About
-<p align="justify">Ignews is a ReactJS application wich provides text content by subscription.</p>
+<p align="justify">Ignews is a ReactJS with Next.js framework application wich provides text content by subscription.</p>
 <h3>Features:</h3>
 <ul>
 <li>Subscription and authentication</li>